Strategies to Slow the Spread of COVID-19 in Minnesota

 - Obtain necessary supplies and services, such as getting groceries, gasoline, or carry-out.

 - Essential and interstate travel, such as returning to a home from outside this state.
+To protect our neighbors, Minnesotans are encouraged to stay close to home and are strongly discouraged from engaging in unnecessary travel.

 - Care of others, such as caring for a family member, friend, or pet in another household.